rinov/Gryphon/README.md

 API.Messages.getMessage()

-        // It will retry the API request if that is timeout or failed.
+        // It will retry the request if that is timeout or failed.
         .retry(max: 3)

         // Specify the interval time of retry.